difference between social studies and social science

 In conclusion, social studies and social science are two distinct fields of study with different scopes, methodology, and areas of focus.
 While social studies is a larger umbrella term that encompasses many social sciences, social science focuses on specific social phenomena using scientific methods.
 Both fields are relevant in today’s world and play crucial roles in addressing social issues and promoting social change.
 Understanding the differences between the two can help us better appreciate the unique contributions of each field to society.

-See also difference between mice and rats
+See also difference between list and set in java

 Table difference between social studies and social science